luischaparroc/talk4free/talk4free-frontend/README.md

 ### Multiple options in a video call.

 You can enable or disable the audio and video on your video calls.
 You can share your screen with other participants.
 Also, there is a chat in each room.
-Talk4Free works in real time.
+Talk4Free works in real-time.

 <p align="center"><img src="https://github.com/luischaparroc/talk4free/blob/master/talk4free-frontend/public/videocall.gif" width="480" height="360" alt="videocalls" align="middle"></p>